Skip to main content

 Plagiarism is a serious and common issue that has always been ongoing in schools across any part of the world.
 It involves the practice of taking someone’s work and passing it off as their own.
 Whether it’s copying someone’s answers during an examination or handing in work off of the internet or a peer with no credit, plagiarism always has more disadvantages than advantages.
 There are several reasons to this: the guilty does not actually learn anything by copying someone’s work, the victim does not get any credit for their work, and the consequences are just not worth it.
 When looking at Katrina’s essay passage, it is evident that she used Holman’s work and passed it off as her own common knowledge.
 For example, Katrina replaced “ written in the period following the Norman Conquest and preceding the Modern English period beginning at the Renaissance” with, “ used in the time period after the Norman Conquest and coming before the Modern English age that begins with the Renaissance....

-Feminist Theory on Three Day Road
+Archetypal Theory on Three Day Road